AmrDeveloper/GQL/README.md

 SELECT @arr[1:2], @arr[2:], @arr[:2];

 SELECT DISTINCT title AS tt FROM commits
-SELECT name, COUNT(name) AS commit_num FROM commits GROUP BY name, author_email ORDER BY commit_num DESC LIMIT 10 SELECT commit_count FROM branches WHERE commit_count BETWEEN 0 ..
+SELECT author_name, COUNT(author_name) AS commit_num FROM commits GROUP BY author_name, author_email ORDER BY commit_num DESC LIMIT 10
+SELECT commit_count FROM branches WHERE commit_count BETWEEN 0 ..
 10

 SELECT * FROM refs WHERE type = "branch"